 6. Finally, input a strong password in the following window.
 Click OK.

-In this way, the built-in administrator account is bought out into action.
+In this way, the built-in administrator account is brought out into action.
 You should notify the administrator about the change you’ve made to the system.
-This procedure also works in Windows 8.

 Hope you find the article useful!